Does Blow Drying Damage Hair? - 7 Professional Tips on How to Dry Hair Without Damaging It

 2. Best Practices for Air Drying

-Air drying is one of the healthiest ways to dry your hair as it eliminates the risks associated with heat.
+Air drying is one of the healthiest ways to dry your hair when it comes to drying hair without heat, as it eliminates the risks associated with heat.
 Here’s how to do it like a pro:

 Blot excess water: Hair that is soaking wet will take forever to air dry.
 Gently blot your hair to remove as much moisture as possible.

-Style while wet: Use your fingers or a wide-tooth comb to shape your hair into the style you prefer.
+Style while wet: Use your fingers or a wide-tooth comb to shape your hair into the style you prefer—this is a gentle way of styling hair while minimizing damage.
 Allow your hair to set naturally as it dries.

 Avoid touching: Resist the urge to keep handling your hair while it dries.
 Too much touching can lead to frizz.